Yale University

 Multicolored lightbulbs - Idea

-The Center for Interdisciplinary Research on AIDS at Yale University (CIRA)'s 2024 Pilot Projects in HIV Research Program offers funding for preliminary and/or feasibility studies in HIV-related research that will ultimately lead to larger studies evaluating novel interventions or implementation strategies.
+The Center for Interdisciplinary Research on AIDS at Yale University (CIRA) is seeking letters of intent for the 2025 Pilot Projects in HIV Research Program, which offers funding for preliminary and/or feasibility studies in HIV-related research that will ultimately lead to larger studies evaluating novel interventions or implementation strategies.
 This funding mechanism is not intended to supplement the costs of activities covered by another grant.

 FUNDING CATEGORIES

-• CIRA Pilot Research Award ($15,000 max, up to 2 awards) for research into reducing HIV inequities and/or incorporating key health justice constructs (e.g., social determinants of health, structural or systemic racism, and stigma).
+• CIRA Pilot Research Award ($17,500 max, up to 1 award) for research into reducing HIV inequities and/or incorporating key health justice constructs (e.g., social determinants of health, structural or systemic racism, and stigma).

-• CIRA-Yale Institute for Global Health (YIGH) Joint Pilot Call ($15,000 max, up to 2 awards) for research on the syndemics of HIV/AIDS and noncommunicable diseases (NCD) in high-burden countries for HIV/AIDS.
+• CIRA-Yale Institute for Global Health (YIGH) Joint Pilot Call ($15,000 max, up to 2 awards) for research on the syndemics of HIV and noncommunicable diseases (NCD) in high-burden countries for HIV/AIDS.

 FUNDING PRIORITIES